Altinn/altinn-studio-docs/content/_index.md

 {{% panel %}}
 **Develop digital applications using our tools and APIs**<br>
 Looking for technical guidance on how to build your own apps with our products?
-See [Getting started](/getting-started).
+See [the Altinn Studio user guide](https://altinn.github.io/docs/altinn-studio/).
+(Partially in Norwegian.)
 {{% /panel %}}

 Altinn Studio is the next generation Altinn application development solution.